holoviz/panel/doc/tutorials/beginner/pn_panel.md

 - Add javascript dependencies via `pn.extension`.
 For example `pn.extension("plotly")`

 :::{admonition} Note
-When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When I ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 :::{admonition} Note